lens-protocol/momoka/README.md

 $ npm i @lens-protocol/data-availability-verifier
 ```

+please note if you wish to use staging you will need to make sure you put `isStaging: true` in the `EthereumNode` object.
+This for most will not be the case

 #### checkDAProof

 The `checkDAProof` will return you a failure reason of the enum `ClaimableValidatorError`, and if successful, you be returned the entire `DAStructurePublication`.